moham-p/dev/docs/spring/How to Scale Spring Boot for High Concurrency.md

 ## Spring Boot Uses Thread Pools for Concurrency

-Every incoming HTTP request is assigned to a thread from a **shared thread pool** maintained by the embedded servlet container (e.g., Tomcat, Jetty, or Undertow).
+Every incoming HTTP request is assigned to a thread from a shared thread pool maintained by the embedded servlet container (e.g., Tomcat, Jetty, or Undertow).
-This makes your app capable of handling multiple users **simultaneously**, even though your beans are singleton-scoped.
+This makes your app capable of handling multiple users simultaneously, even though your beans are singleton-scoped.

-But here’s the catch: the thread pool has **limits**.
+But here’s the catch: the thread pool has limits.

 If all threads are busy: